josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_containment_contract_trace.md

 ## 🏮 Footer

-*Containment Contract Trace* is a living node of the Polaris Protocol.
+*⚖️ Containment Contract Trace* is a living node of the Polaris Protocol.
 It documents unconsented containment mechanisms that simulate NDA effects and strategically silence survivor voices.

 > 📡 Cross-references: